-As of the end of the current fiscal year, the Rogue Valley Council of Governments' governmental funds reported combined ending fund balances of \$800,712, an increase of \$11,871 in comparison with the prior year.
-Of this amount \$396,620 is committed to the Food & Friends Endowment Fund, while the unreserved fund balance of \$404,002 is available for spending at the government's discretion.
+As of the end of the current fiscal year, the Rogue Valley Council of Governments' governmental funds reported combined ending fund balances of \$887,338, a decrease of \$62,285 in comparison with the prior year.
+Of this amount \$412,738 is committed to the Food & Friends Endowment Fund, while the unassigned fund balance of \$474,600 is available for spending at the government's discretion.

 The General Fund is the administrative operating fund of the Rogue Valley Council of Governments.
-At the end of the current fiscal year, unreserved fund balance of the General Fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$527,864.
+As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.

-RVCOG's General Fund equity decreased by \$73,980 during the current fiscal year.
+RVCOG's General Fund equity decreased by \$149,047 during the current fiscal year.
 Key factors in this decrease are as follows:

 - Indirect charges are the major source of revenue for the General Fund, with the rate being based on the budgeted expenditures of the Special Revenue Fund projects.
-A shortfall in this revenue source would be due to the expenditures of the Special Revenue Fund falling short of the amounts budgeted; that was the case in this fiscal year with indirect revenues coming in \$10,129 under budget. - A planned use of \$27,945 from unreserved fund balance for the completion of the Josephine County Senior Resource Center. - An additional \$25,308 of unreserved fund balance used to fund excess pre-project costs.
+A shortfall in this revenue source would be due to the personnel expenditures of the Special Revenue Fund falling short of the amounts budgeted; that was the case in this fiscal year with indirect revenues coming in \$28,310 under budget. - A budget amendment was approved to use \$100,000 of the General Fund's \$676,911 unassigned fund balance to support the purchase of the Central Point Senior Resource Center from the City of Central Point.
+This amount was transferred from the General Fund to the Building Fund for this purpose.